 Technology has made access to gambling easier.
 People can gamble online 24/7, plus the levels of advertising have increased through text messages and online ads that follow you around the internet, detailing special offers.
 But technology can also help.

 At Starling, the transaction codes that allow us to categorise your spending are the same ones that allow us to identify gambling establishments.
-This means that we can give our customers the ability to go into the app and block access to certain types of spending, including on gambling and betting.
+This means that we can give our customers the ability to go into the app and block certain card payments, including those associated with gambling or betting.
 And that’s what we’ve done.

 Right now, the process for people who want to address a gambling problem by blocking transactions on their debit card, involves contacting several different companies by phone or even in person.
 To make it easier, Money and Mental Health, an independent charity committed to breaking the link between financial difficulty and mental health problems, is encouraging all banks to take practical steps to help customers when it comes to gambling.